ov-studio/Vital.site/backend/readme.md

 ### 4. Deploy

 1. Deploy this folder as its own project, separate from the frontend.
-2. Set the env vars above — `MASTERLIST_ADMIN_SECRET` in particular.
+2. Set the env vars above.
 3. The frontend resolves the backend URL automatically from the deployment hostname.

 ## Structure